-When most people begin they are a stamp collector.
+At the start, most people would consider themselves a stamp collector.
 For me, the best thing about being a stamp collector is there are no rules.
 You can collect whatever you want, how you want.
 Pick a country, a theme (topic), a period or just collect whatever you fancy, but the most important factor is enjoyment.
 When collecting a country such as South Africa, many stamp collectors are not concerned with the different printings, shades, perforations etc. They want one example of each stamp, often to fill a gap in a printed album.

-If you find that the desire to own all the different shades of the 1933/48 1s proved to be just too strong, then realised there were a huge range of varieties to collect on the KGVI issues and eventually owned a collection of stamps that had outgrown their original albums then you are probably a philatelist.
-Philately is the study of stamps, but to study them you usually need to collect them in the first place.
-A philatelist will often see enjoyment in an accumulation of thousands of the same stamp.
-The accumulation might contain different cancels, shades, minor varieties etc., all waiting to be found.
+However, if you find that the desire to own all the different shades of the South Africa 1933-48 1s proved to be just too strong, then realised there were a huge range of varieties to collect on the KGVI issues and you eventually own a collection of stamps that have outgrown their original albums then you are most definitely a philatelist.
+Philately is not only about collecting, but also the study of stamps, but to study them you usually need to collect them in the first place!
+A philatelist (in the traditional sense) will often see enjoyment in an accumulation of thousands of the same stamp.
+The accumulation might contain different cancels, shades, minor varieties etc., all waiting to be studied.